Harold Hunter Foundation: Skate Camp Scholarship Program

-Harold Hunter Day

-Every year, the Harold Hunter Foundation hosts an annual skate jam honoring the life of Harold Hunter.
+Harold Hunter Day is an annual community event organized by the Harold Hunter Foundation to honor the life, legacy, and cultural impact of Harold Hunter.
+The day serves as both a remembrance and a living continuation of Harold’s influence on skateboarding, youth culture, and community life in New York City.

 Education Initiatives

 The HHF programming has expanded beyond offering skate camp scholarships.
 The HHF now provides a spectrum of community programming and educational experiences geared towards underserved communities.

 Panels - HHF in the Classroom

 HHF brings skateboarding professionals including Chad Muska, Luis Tolentino, Rodney Smith, Steve Rodriguez, Donny Barley, and others into classroom settings to speak to a range of audiences from school assemblies to selected mentee groups of talented skaters to students with behavioral issues.

 KICKFLIP Digital Media Training Program

 The Kickflip Digital Media training program is an HHF initiative with the aim to train and teach youth digital media skills.

 International Service Skate Trips

 The Harold Hunter Foundation takes international service skate trips, bringing underprivileged American youth around the world to skate and do skate activism.

 Merchandise collaborations

 The Harold Hunter Foundation has collaborated with a variety of brands including HUF, Adidas, Zoo York, Nike, and others to make merchandise commemorating Harold Hunter with proceeds going to the foundation.